cmer/ultimate_turbo_modal-rails/README.md

 Under the hood, it uses [Stimulus](https://stimulus.hotwired.dev), [Turbo](https://turbo.hotwired.dev/), [el-transition](https://github.com/mmccall10/el-transition), and optionally [Idiomorph](https://github.com/bigskysoftware/idiomorph).

 It currently ships in a two flavors: Tailwind CSS, and regular, vanilla CSS.
-It is easy to create your own to suit your needs such as vanilla CSS or any other CSS framework you may prefer.
+It is easy to create your own variant to suit your needs.
 See `lib/ultimate_turbo_modal/flavors/vanilla.rb` for an example code.

 &nbsp;